 Professors are not required to accommodate special student requests that have not been communicated through the Dean's Office.
 Modest and reasonable accommodations outside those parameters are left to the professor's discretion.

 INSURANCE

 Central Seminary strongly recommends that all students and their families have health and accident coverage.
-For those students who do not have coverage, information about health insurance options are available through the Student Success Office.
+For international students who need coverage, information about health insurance options is available through the International Student Office.

 INTERNATIONAL STUDENTS